Roots and Radishes

 • Maple syrup

-• Strawberries - We'll make a quick strawberry compote to top these pancakes, which is basically just a lightly sweet strawberry sauce.
-It's SO GOOD.
+• Strawberries - We'll make a naturally sweetened strawberry sauce to top these pancakes, which is the best part.
 If you have leftovers, you can chill it and use it on strawberry overnight oats!

 Substitutions & Variations

-• Sweetener - Honey or agave syrup would also work instead of maple syrup as a sweetener in the pancake batter and the strawberry compote.
+• Sweetener - Honey or agave syrup would also work instead of maple syrup as sweeteners in both the pancakes and the strawberry sauce.

 Stack of whole wheat Greek yogurt pancakes with strawberry compote on top, on white plate with fork with bite of pancake on it.